Etne

 Etne is a municipality in Vestland county, Norway.
 It is located in the traditional district of Sunnhordland, although it is also sometimes considered to be part of the district of Haugaland.
 The administrative centre of the municipality is the village of Etnesjøen.
 Other villages in the municipality include Skånevik and Fjæra.
 The two largest villages in the municipality are Etnesjøen with 1,159 residents and Skånevik with 594 residents (all figures from 1 January 2015).

 The 735 km2 municipality is the 154th largest by area out of the 356 municipalities in Norway.
-Etne is the 201st most populous municipality in Norway with a population of 4,043.
-The municipality's population density is 5.8 PD/km2 and its population has increased by 2% over the previous 10-year period.
+Etne is the 201st most populous municipality in Norway with a population of 4,073.
+The municipality's population density is 5.8 PD/km2 and its population has increased by 0.8% over the previous 10-year period.

 Etne is situated south of the city of Bergen and it borders the municipalities of Kvinnherad, Ullensvang, Sauda, Suldal, and Vindafjord, the latter three are located in the neighboring county of Rogaland.

 A Norwegian motion picture called United was shot in Etne with local people as actors.

 General information

 Etne was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-Originally, Etne encompassed the area around the Etnefjorden and the surrounding valleys.
+Originally, Etne Municipality encompassed the area around the Etnefjorden and the surrounding valleys.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, the neighboring municipality of Skånevik was dissolved and merged into its neighboring municipalities.
-All of Skånevik located south of the Åkrafjorden and east of the village of Åkra on the north side of the fjord (population: 1,493) was merged into Etne.
+On 1 January 1965, the neighboring Skånevik Municipality was dissolved and merged into its neighboring municipalities.
+All of Skånevik Municipality located south of the Åkrafjorden and east of the village of Åkra on the north side of the fjord (population: 1,493) was merged into Etne Municipality.